Special Offer: Easy Sous Vide Demi Promo Package. Shop Now!

 Cocoa Rubbed Sous Vide Pork Loin

-As we've been working on the new book I've tried to find some more interesting recipes to add.
 I love pork loin and tenderloin and came up with this recipe using cocoa and cinnamon to coat and flavor it.
 Most people think spices like cocoa, cinnamon, and nutmeg can only be used in desserts but they are actually great in savory foods as well.
 You first season and sous vide the pork loin, then coat it in the cocoa and cinnamon before browning it.
 It gives it a really unique flavor with a nice mix of sweet, spicy, and bitter.

-To start, I seasoned the pork loin with coriander, cinnamon, nutmeg and cloves then cooked it at 135°F / 57.5°C for several hours.
+To start, I seasoned the pork loin with coriander, cinnamon, nutmeg and cloves then cooked it at 140°F (60°C) for several hours.
 Then I took the pork loin, patted it dry, and coated it with unsweetened cocoa, ground cinnamon, and chipotle chile powder.
 I grilled it with some olive oil to help with the browning until it had developed a nice crust.
 The resulting sous vide pork loin was incredibly moist and tender with a wonderful and unique taste that ran the gamut of flavors.

 I decided to serve the cocoa rubbed sous vide pork loin with a very light cucumber salad and grilled cherry tomatoes.
 The cucumber salad is fast to put together and the key is a very fresh cucumber.
 You thinly slice the cucumber, then drizzle it with olive oil and a light vinegar (I used raspberry champagne but white wine vinegar works as well).
 Finish it with salt and pepper and some basil on top and you're all done.
 The crispness of the cucumber and the bite of the vinegar helped to complement the texture and flavor of the pork loin.